The piriformis is a muscle in the hip region that can become a source of pain for some individuals.

 Composition and Mechanics of Piriformis Injections

-There are a variety of steroids which can be used to treat different conditions, but issues with soft tissues such as the piriformis typically involve the use of corticosteroids specifically.
-Corticosteroids are synthetic drugs which resemble cortisol, a hormone which the body naturally produces.
-Steroid injections work by suppressing the immune system, thus reducing inflammation and attendant pain and swelling at the site of injection.
+There are a variety of steroids that can be used to treat different conditions, but problems with soft tissues such as the piriformis typically involve the use of corticosteroids specifically.
+Corticosteroids are synthetic drugs that resemble cortisol, a hormone that the body naturally produces.
+Steroid injections work by suppressing the immune system, thus reducing inflammation, pain, and swelling at the site of injection.
 Risks exist, in particular in the long-term use of steroids.

 Application of Piriformis Injections

 After the source is found, a doctor will place an electrode on the portion of the buttocks which induced the largest pain response.
-The electrode is connect to an electronic nerve stimulator and a second wire is connected to a special insulated needle.
-The effected area is then cleaned with an antiseptic solution and numbed with local anesthetic.
+The electrode is connected to an electronic nerve stimulator and a second wire is connected to a special insulated needle.
+The affected area is then cleaned with an antiseptic solution and numbed with a local anesthetic.

 The doctor will insert the insulated needle into the piriformis muscle and allow a small electrical current to pass through this needle into the muscle.
 The needle will cause a mild contraction of the muscle which will help the doctor more precisely locate the area which is causing the pain.
 Finally, the doctor will inject the steroid and local anesthetic into the piriformis and allow it to take hold within the muscle.

 Most injections will take 3 to 7 days before providing relief.
 Additionally, the injection may cause a bit of swelling in the first few days after its application.
 These injections are typically followed by a routine to stretch and exercise the piriformis.
 Some individuals may also need follow-up appointments after the initial injection to examine the pace of recovery or to administer further injections.